International Aid ― A Solution

 How are the countries doing?

-In 2002 and 2003, five other countries set up a schedule to give 0.7%: Belgium, Ireland, Finland, France, and Spain.
+In 2002 and 2003, six other countries set up a schedule to give 0.7%: Belgium, Ireland, Finland, France, the Netherlands, and Spain.

 In April 2005, Germany set up a schedule to give 0.7%.